polyaxon/polyaxon/docs/integrations/memorystore-redis-on-gcp.md

 ---
-title: "Cloud MemoryStore for Redis on GCP"
+title: "MemoryStore for Redis on GCP"
 meta_title: "Cloud MemoryStore for Redis on GCP"
 meta_description: "Using Google cloud Platform Cloud MemoryStore for Redis for a high available redis to use with Polyaxon."
-custom_excerpt: "CLOUD MEMORYSTORE Fully-managed in-memory data store service for Redis"
+custom_excerpt: "Cloud MemoryStore Fully-managed in-memory data store service for Redis"
 image: "../../content/images/integrations/memorystore.png"
 author:
   name: "Polyaxon"